Find out how it all started, what solutions are currently revolutionizing physical spaces, and what to prepare for in the future.

 Greek and Roman civilizations developed what you could describe as the foundations for modern wayfinding solutions.

+Accessibility came into their wayfinding, even two millennia ago.
 They focused more on signage or signs that consisted of images and words rather than stars or wave patterns to guide people.

 Illustrations were mainly used to help the more illiterate people of those times, particularly the lower social classes.

-Most signs were intended for businesses such as taverns or inns as well as weapon smiths, shoe stores or workshops, the reason is to make them far more identifiable amongst the complexity of large roman and greek cities.
+Most signs were intended for businesses such as taverns or inns as well as weapon smiths, shoe stores or workshops, the reason is to make them far more identifiable amongst the complexity of large Roman and Greek cities.

 Skip forward a few thousand years to approximately 1900 when motorcars began to take off and the world began to realize it needed traffic engineers.